-COMPUTERS
+COMPUTERS TECHNOLOGY USE

 Computer literacy is essential in a society shaped to a large degree by technological developments.
-Each classroom have devices for student use.
-Computers are located in our Media Centers and in some lab settings.
+Each classroom has devices (iPads) for student use.
+Computers are located in our Media Centers, on mobile carts, and in some lab settings.
 A new technology curriculum will define the computer skills taught at each grade level.
 Keyboarding instruction is provided to fourth graders.
+Student use of technology and the Internet is governed by district policy 524-2 regarding use of technology and telecommunications systems.
+The policy can be viewed at https://northfieldschools.org/files/board-policy-524.pdf.